 TCS can’t be cured.
 And no one treatment is best for everyone who has it.
 That’s because each case is different.
 It depends on the problems your child has, or may have in the future.
-If your baby does have TCS, you’ll want to get her hearing checked.
+If your baby does have TCS, you’ll want to get their hearing checked.

 Deformed bones in the face can also make it hard for your child to breathe and eat.
 If your newborn has these problems, your doctor will have advice.
-Your baby might need a tube to help her breathe.
+Your baby might need a tube to help them breathe.

 Many surgeries can improve or fix the problems.
 Talk with your doctor about what’s best for your child and what’s the best time to take care of it.

 Possible operations your child might need:

 - Nose surgery to open a blocked airway

 - Mouth surgery for a cleft palate

 - Repair of the cheekbones

 These require a surgeon who is a specialist in operations on the face and head.